With the resurgence of Kelly Green front and center, I thought it would be fun to step back in time and see what Kelly was up to in the good old days.

 A little bit of Hollywood Glam… what’s not to love?

-And paired with this antique set of crystal candlesticks, c. late 19th Century…
+You could vignette the little perfume bottle with this antique set of crystal candlesticks, c. late 19th Century…

 Source: Spicer & Bank Blog

-Maybe a few of these Depression glass pieces…
+Or maybe a few of these Depression glass pieces…

 The possibilities are endless.